tzatko/dotfiles/README.md

 Our [sister company Essential Data](http://essential-data.sk) is [hiring Ruby and Java developers and devops](http://www.essential-data.sk/pracujte-pre-nas/).
-And if you really like hacking (i.e. breaking into systems), check out open positions in [Citadelo](https://www.citadelo.sk/o-citadelo/kariera/), we have positions open in Bratislava and in Prague.
+And if you really like hacking (i.e. breaking into systems), check out [open positions in Citadelo](https://www.citadelo.sk/o-citadelo/kariera/), we are hiring in Bratislava and in Prague.

 ## Installation